Cyberman: Revived series (2005–present)

 Doctor Who was revived after a long hiatus by new showrunner Russell T Davies in 2005.
-By then, development of CGI let script-writers include large numbers of Cybermen or Daleks in stories.
+By then, development of CGI enabled large numbers of Cybermen or Daleks to be featured in stories.
 In the first series of the revived programme, the Cybermen do not appear except for the inactive head of one, which is seen in a private museum of alien artefacts on Earth in the episode "Dalek".
 For Series 2 in 2006, Cybermen were reintroduced with a new origin story set in a parallel universe.
 In the "Rise of the Cybermen" and "The Age of Steel" two-part story, the Tenth Doctor (David Tennant) and his companions, Rose Tyler (Billie Piper) and Mickey Smith (Noel Clarke), crash land in a parallel London where the Cybermen are being created on modern-day Earth.
 The Cybermen are created by the owner of Cybus Industries, the dying transhumanist mad scientist John Lumic (Roger Lloyd-Pack).
 Lumic's Cybermen successfully convert much of the world's population by placing their human brains into robotic shells.
 The Doctor and his friends free London from their control.
 A human resistance group, the Preachers, then sets about to clean up the remainder of Lumic's factories around the world.
 The Cybermen reappear in the 2006 two-part finale "Army of Ghosts" and "Doomsday", exploiting a breach between universes to invade the Doctor's Earth.
 This breach is caused by a transport device belonging to the Daleks, who reveal themselves and trigger all-out war between the two species.
 The Doctor ultimately re-opens the breach, causing the Cybermen and all but a few Daleks to become trapped inside before it is re-sealed.
 Cybermen next appear in the 2008 Doctor Who Christmas special "The Next Doctor", emerging in 1851 London after the Daleks damaged the walls of reality in the previous episode, "Journey's End".
 They attempt to raise a new army on Earth using period technology, but are again foiled by the Doctor.